From September to November, Queenstown's valleys burst with fresh spring buds and blossoms to the backdrop of spectacular snow-capped peaks.

 Take a walk along the Lake Esplanade and you’ll see the shores of Lake Whakatipu lined with large blossom trees.
 It will take around 15 minutes to walk from Queenstown to the start of Glenorchy Road along this flat, accessible walkway.
 Take in views of The Remarkables, the Queenstown Gardens, and Walter and Cecil peaks as you admire the spring blooms on your stroll.

 The Queenstown Gardens bloom with daffodils, tulips and cherry blossoms in spring.
 The gardens are popular with locals and visitors alike and are the perfect spot to spend a day relaxing and enjoying the lake, alpine and garden views.

 The Village Green

-The heart of downtown Queenstown bursts into colour with its oriental flowering cherry trees surrounding the green with pink blossom.
-It's a popular spot to bring your lunch and bask in the spring sun and admire the pink blossoms.
+In the heart of downtown Queenstown, The Village Green bursts into colour with its oriental flowering cherry trees.
+It's the perfect spot to bring your lunch, bask in the spring sun and admire the pink blossoms.

-A colonial English garden, the Homestead at Walter Peak is home to thousands of tulips, daffodils and spring flowers.
-Insider tip – take the 6pm cruise across after daylight savings starts at the end of September and enjoy al fresco dining and see the garden during twilight.
+The Homestead at Walter Peak is home to a colonial English garden with thousands of tulips, daffodils and spring flowers.
+Take the evening cruise across Lake Whakatipu to enjoy al fresco dining and see the garden during twilight.

-The quaint former gold-mining town is known for its autumnal beauty but spring is just as stunning.
-The main street bursts with potted colour, locals create stunning gardens to wander by.
+The quaint former gold-mining town is known for its autumnal beauty, but spring here is just as stunning.
+The main street bursts with potted colour as locals create stunning gardens to wander by.
 Make a day of it and walk or bike the Arrow River Trail through picturesque woodland lined with stunning wildflowers.